Rehe, Germany

 Rehe is an Ortsgemeinde – a community belonging to a Verbandsgemeinde – in the Westerwaldkreis in Rhineland-Palatinate, Germany.

 Geography

 The community lies in the Westerwald between Siegen and Limburg.
 Within the municipal area is found the Krombach Reservoir, which is also split by the border to the county of Lahn-Dill Kreis of Hesse.
 Rehe belongs to the Verbandsgemeinde of Rennerod, a kind of collective municipality.
 Its seat is in the like-named town.

 Right at the outer North-East of the Village crosses the border of the German federal state of Hesse.

 History

 About 1300, Rehe had its first documentary mention.
 The heritage of the name Rehe is relatively unknown, but it's being said that the first family to settle down in the area had the name Reeh.
-Another possible explanation is, that the name references to the big population of deers (in German Reh(e)) around the area.
+Another possible explanation is, that the name references to the big population of deer (in German Reh(e)) around the area.